ttop32/VideoSlidePuzzle/README.md

 # VideoSlidePuzzle
+- classic sliding puzzle is implemented for web and android using ionic vue
-- create your own sliding puzzle from any video or image for play its sliding puzzle
+- user can create own sliding puzzle from any user provided video or image
-- Currently, I fail to implement on android.
+- Currently, I fail to implement on android apk.
 This is too heavy to load(too laggy).
-- vue ionic is used to implement for web and android
 - play on [web](https://slidepuzzle.web.app/)